Platoniq/decidim-module-navigation_maps/README.md

 Allows to map processes to image parts using maps.

-> NOTE: This is in PREALPHA status.
-Please do not use it on production.
+> NOTE: This is in Beta status.
+Use it at your own risk, expect breaking changes at any time.

 ## Usage

-NavigationMaps is avalable as a Content Block widget (currently for the homepage only).
+NavigationMaps is available as a Content Block widget (currently for the homepage only).

 ## Installation